roman-milk/roman-milk.github.io/teachers-confused-mind.md

+===

- ****** Teacher's Confused Mind Ch.
-10-11 ****** bysadkins116© This time she didn't hear anything below or above her, when she slowly opened the door.
+This time she didn't hear anything below or above her, when she slowly opened the door.
 Peeking around the door, she saw a girl sitting at a table by herself.
 But she was facing the other way and her head buried in a book.
 No seeing anyone else, she slipped through the door and rushed over to the bookshelves and out of sight of the girl.
 When she was out of sight she calmed down a little, but with the girl sitting where she was, she needed to find somewhere she could take a picture showing her on the floor.
 Looking at the back of the room, she saw some darkened offices.
 Hoping that one of them indicated the third floor, she made the long trip to the back of the room.
 Unfortunately the further she went back, the more people she saw.
 It was getting harder and harder to stay unseen.
 When she finally made it to the back wall there was an emergency exit plan posted between the offices.
 Beth breathed a sigh and quickly set up the camera and snapped her picture.
 Not wanting to wait any longer, she ran back to the front and rushed out the door to the stairs.

  When she dashed down the first flight and made the turn for the first floor, she ran into two young women and a man.
 She stopped in her tracks and stuttered, "E...E...Excuse me, I'm sorry," and she tried to rush past.